About Me

 Outside of work, I love meeting new people, sharing new ideas, reading books and climbing rocks, the latter has has became my way of meditation :)

-Double Degrees in Bachelor of Engineering (First Class Honours) and Bachelor of Science.
+Bachelor of Engineering (1st Hon) and Bachelor of Science.

 2019 - 2023